burhankhanzada/go_responsive/README.md

 GoResponsive makes responsive design easy by:

-- Generating `.is{breakpoint_name}` extension methods on BuildContext so can be used as condition
+- Generate `GoResponsiveWidget` with all defined breakpoint as optional parameters with and a required defaultWidget parameter.
-- Generate `GoResponsiveWidget` with all defined breakpoint as optional parameters wit and a required defaultWidget paramter default behaviour if none brekpoint match size.
+- Generating `.is{breakpoint_name}` extension methods on BuildContext so can be used with condition.
 - Generate `goResponsiveValue<T>` extension method on BuildContext so can be used set dynamic value.

 ## Getting started